alexdesousa/alexdesousa.github.io/_posts/2020-04-17-my-worst-bug.md

 If RapidJSON needed to store an integer, a string and a boolean value, then it could fail randomly depending on the length of the string. e.g. given the integer `42` and the boolean `true`:

-- For the string `Hey` would succeed:
+- For the string `Hey`, it would succeed:

 {%- include image.html
     src = "memory_allocation_success.png"